DivyenduDutta/LibAdminSystem/README.md

 ### Prerequisites

-Install the following NuGet packages:
+Install the following NuGet packages (if it doesnt get installed automatically):

 - `Microsoft.EntityFrameworkCore`